patison5/patison5/README.md

 🔭 Yes, look throw the hole stackoverflow and sometimes write code...
 📚 Work the hole night.
 But what do i do?
 💖 U rly think so?
 Dude...
 Being single is my calling.
 Ofcource i'm writing code!
 🎵 Do u rly think i need a rest?
-Let me play the piano sometimes or just give me coffee 💻 So i have the only one question.
+Let me play the piano sometimes or just buy me coffee 💻 So i have the only one question.
 WTF don't I still have a normal job? :/
 ```
 <hr>